AB2212/Udacity-Deep-Reinforcement-Learning-Project2/Report.md

 ### Learning Algorithm

 I have implemented [Deep Deterministic Policy Gradient (DDPG)](https://arxiv.org/abs/1509.02971) in a parallel environment setting (20 agents).

-DDPG is a model-free algorithm based on deterministic policy gradients that operate on continuous action spaces.
+DDPG is a model-free algorithm based on deterministic policy gradients that operate on high-dimensional continuous action spaces.
 It consists of Actor and Critic which learns from off-policy data.
 Similar to Deep Q Network (DQN), it also uses Replay Buffer and Target networks to stabilize the training.
-So 4 networks are used in total, 2 for actor and critic each.
-The actor function $\mu(s\|\theta^{\mu})$ maps the states into actions in a deterministic manner, and the critic $Q(s,a)$ takes states and actions as input and outputs Q values.
+Total 4 networks are used, 2 (main and target) for actor and critic each.

+The actor function $\mu(s|\theta^{\mu})$ maps the states into actions in a deterministic manner, and the critic $Q(s,a| \theta^{Q})$ takes states and actions as input and outputs Q values.
+The critic is updated using the Bellman equation as in Q-learning (shown in the image below).
+The actor takes in the state and outputs action, this state and action are fed to the critic.
+The actor is updated in such a way that the action of the actor maximizes the expected Q value output by the critic for that state.
+This is evaluated using the chain rule as shown in the actor update step in the image below.

+Ornstein-Uhlenbeck process is used to generate temporally correlated noise.
+This noise is added to the action output of the actor for exploration.

+Following is the complete algorithm:
 ![](/images/ddpg_algo.PNG)
 image source: [CONTINUOUS CONTROL WITH DEEP REINFORCEMENT LEARNING](https://arxiv.org/abs/1509.02971)